berops/culture/Golang.md

 **Pointer type**

-A pointer type is a type that represents a pointer.
+A pointer type is a type that represents a pointer to a value with the specified type.
 It is written with a * before a type name.
 A pointer type can be based on any type:
 ```go
 x := 10
 var pointerToX *int